THIS WEEK IN SCIENCE!

 B period homework collection days: Tuesday & Thursday.

-Including this week, there are 3 weeks of school before the end of the Fall Semester.
+Including this week, there are 3 weeks of school to complete before the end of the Fall Semester.